 There are many beautiful evening gowns in the Fashion Research Collection at Ryerson University, with the oldest gown dating back to c.1860.
 Wedding gowns, ball gowns and evening gowns might only be worn once or perhaps only a few times, and then stored for many years before the owner is willing to part with them.
 Special event clothing often makes up a high proportion of study and museum collections, and that is also true at Ryerson.

-Pat McDonagh was born in England, studied at Manchester University and the Sorbonne, before coming to Canada in the 1970s.
-According to her website biography, she is known for her “innovative textile techniques and youthful romanticism” and has designed gowns for celebrities and royalty.
-She is one of the founding members of the Fashion Design Council of Canada and has had a remarkable career as a Canadian fashion designer with 2010 marking her 40th year in fashion.
-She has won a number of awards including:
+Pat McDonagh was born in England and studied at Manchester University and the Sorbonne, before coming to Canada in the 1970s.
+According to her website biography, she was known for her “innovative textile techniques and youthful romanticism” and has designed gowns for celebrities and royalty.
+She was one of the founding members of the Fashion Design Council of Canada and had a remarkable career as a Canadian fashion designer with 2010 marking her 40th year in fashion.
+She was the recipient of a number of awards including:

 American Legend Fur Award

 Five World Bureau Awards, 1975

 New York Times award for Design Excellence, 1982

 Judy Award for Contribution to the Canadian Fashion Industry, 1992

 The Majestic Mink Award, 1994

 Two evening gowns in the FRC collection can be linked to awards, since the shiny gold of one evening ensemble suggests a gold medal performance and the other was actually worn by the first Canadian winner of an international Irish dance competition.